serverlesscomputing/serverlesscomputing/wosc11/wosc11-proposal.md

 ## Brief Technical Description

-Over the last eleven years, Serverless Computing (Serverless) has gained an enthusiastic following in industry as a compelling paradigm for the deployment of cloud applications, and is enabled by the recent shift of enterprise application architectures to containers and micro-services.
+Over the last eleven years, Serverless Computing (Serverless) has gained an enthusiastic following in industry as a compelling paradigm for the deployment of cloud applications, and is enabled by the recent shift of enterprise application architectures to containers and microservices.
 Many of the major cloud vendors have released serverless platforms, including Amazon Lambda, Google Cloud Functions, Microsoft Azure Functions, IBM Cloud Functions.
 Open source projects are gaining popularity in providing serverless computing as a service.

 Recently, Kubernetes gained popularity in enterprise and academia.
 Several open source projects, such as OpenFaaS and Knative, aim to provide developers with a serverless experience on top of Kubernetes by hiding low-level details.
 Auto-scalable multi-tenant Kubernetes deployments like Google Cloud Run or IBM Code Engine also overcome previous limitations of Serverless Functions like duration, networking, and higher granularity (more vCPUs).